Due to the snow storm and snow removal there will be no parking on Main Street Until Further Notice

 The Village of Warwick is responsible for providing high quality drinking water but cannot control the variety of materials used in a customer’s plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.

-Service Line Survey
+Service Line Survey Information

 The Village of Warwick has records of underground infrastructure, which helps manage maintenance and prioritization of repair and replacement.
 The Village needs the cooperation of our customers to help complete the Lead Service Line Inventory (LSLI) assessment, showing all public and private service line connections.